Krishnamurti’s Spiritual Development: A Jaynesian Perspective

 Krishnamurti Bibliography

-A. By J. Krishnamurti (Selection) B. Academic & Expository Studies (Exhaustive) C. Biographical (Extensive) D. Philosophical Background (Initial) E. Theosophical Perceptions (Initial) F. Miscellaneous =============== A. By J. Krishnamurti (Selection) Krishnamurti, J. 1929.
-“The Dissolution of the Order of the Star”.
-International Star Bulletin (September 1929): 28-34.
-Also titled “Truth is a Pathless Land”. —– … Continue reading “Krishnamurti Bibliography”
+.
+A. By Jiddu Krishnamurti (Selection) B. Academic & Expository Studies (Exhaustive) C. Biographical (Extensive) D. Philosophical Background (Initial) E. Theosophical Perceptions (Initial) F. Videos on Krishnamurti G. Books read by Krishnamurti (forthcoming) H. Miscellaneous =============== A. By Jiddu Krishnamurti (Selection) Landmark Speeches and Publications Krishnamurti, Jiddu.
+1929.
+“The Dissolution of the Order of the … Continue reading “Krishnamurti Bibliography”

 Review – Nitya: A Tale of Two Brothers

-Nitya: A Tale of Two Brothers Mahesh Kishore SHF Publications, 2019 (order here) Just finished reading this remarkable study of the relationship of Krishnamurti and his younger brother Nityananda.
+Nitya: A Tale of Two Brothers Mahesh Kishore, SHF Publications, 2019 (order here) Just finished reading this remarkable study of the relationship of Krishnamurti and his younger brother Nityananda.
 The author provides a very intimate and sympathetic narrative of their deep friendship in the context of the World Teacher Project inaugurated by the then leaders … Continue reading “Review – Nitya: A Tale of Two Brothers”

 Theosophy and Krishnamurti: Harmonies and Tensions

 The leading questions of this presentation are: How do Theosophy and Krishnamurti perceive each other?
 How are their teachings related?
 Based on primary sources and notes from discussions, I will present a wide spectrum of possible answers as a contribution to an ongoing discussion.
-CONTENT Introduction Theosophical Perceptions on Krishnamurti Perceptions of World Teacher Project … Continue reading “Theosophy and Krishnamurti: Harmonies and Tensions”
+CONTENT Introduction Theosophical Perceptions on Krishnamurti Perceptions of World Teacher … Continue reading “Theosophy and Krishnamurti: Harmonies and Tensions”

 Two Theosophical Views on Krishnamurti: One Sympathetic, One Critical

-[Article in pdf] CONTENTS Introduction Context of Discovery Analysis I: The Sympathetic Theosophical View Analysis II: The Critical Theosophical View The Sympathetic and Critical Views Interpreting Each Other First strategy Second Strategy Specific Questions and Answers What was K’s experience of Benediction?
-Was K enlightened or not?
-What is true and what is false in … Continue reading “Two Theosophical Views on Krishnamurti: One Sympathetic, One Critical”
+CONTENTS [Article in pdf] Introduction Context of Discovery Analysis I: The Sympathetic Theosophical View Analysis II: The Critical Theosophical View The Sympathetic and Critical Views Interpreting Each Other First strategy Second Strategy Specific Questions and Answers What was K’s … Continue reading “Two Theosophical Views on Krishnamurti: One Sympathetic, One Critical”

 The Inner Life of Krishnamurti